Jan Juc creek daylighting project

 The Jan Juc creek daylighting project will return the highly disturbed urban waterway of Jan Juc creek to a more natural state.
 The project includes recreating habitat, biodiversity and amenity values, as well as delivering significant stormwater quality objectives to an older urban catchment that drains to a popular beach.

-In 2022 stage two of the Jan Juc creek daylighting project was identified through the Barwon Integrated Water Management (IWM) Forum and the Barwon Regional Partnership, to receive a grant of $700,000.
+In 2022 stage two of the Jan Juc creek daylighting project was identified through the Barwon Integrated Water Management (IWM) Forum and the Barwon Regional Partnership, and received a grant of $700,000.

 Stage two of the project supports greater use of stormwater and improves waterway health in a way that creates economic, social and ecological benefits.